To be a good breeder and produce nice family dogs a breeder must have a number of good quality

 Approval of a foster family is an in depth process during which time we expect to get to

-know potential families and we usually form close friendships with our foster families.
+know potential families and we usually form good friendships with our foster families!

 Our Foster Program